tinatrinh8/Shuffle-Puzzle-Game/README.md

 [Click here to Play](https://tinatrinh8.github.io/Shuffle-Puzzle-Game/)

 ## 🫖 Overview
 A classic sliding puzzle that challenges you to reorder a scrambled set of numbers into their correct sequence.
-Designed with simplicit, this game provides a delightful challenge for puzzle enthusiasts.
+Designed with simplicity, this game provides a delightful challenge for puzzle enthusiasts.

 ## 📻 Features
 - **Interactive 4x4 Grid**: Play on a grid that holds numbers 1 through 15 and an empty slot for moving tiles around.